1Panel-dev/appstore/apps/outline/README_en.md

 ## Usage Instructions

-The fastest knowledge base for growing teams.
-Beautiful, real-time collaboration, feature-rich, and supports Markdown format.
+A fast knowledge base suitable for growing teams, featuring a beautiful interface, real-time collaboration, rich functionality, and support for Markdown.

-You can also use it as a self-hosted alternative to Feishu Docs.
-It is the open-source knowledge base system most similar to the Feishu Docs experience that I have seen so far.

-The most troublesome part of this knowledge base is the login, which requires a dedicated OAuth application for authentication.
-There is no built-in login portal, so I have set Outline to use GitHub OAuth login by default.
-Please read the GitHub OAuth application section below before installation.
+This knowledge base does not have its own login portal and requires a dedicated OAuth application for login.
+Please read the GitHub OAuth application instructions below before installation (using GitHub OAuth as an example).

 ### 1. GitHub OAuth Application